oadultradeepfield/oadultradeepfield/src/content/blog/2025-10-28-it2900-week11/index.md

 title: "IT2900 Week 11 Reflection: Wishful Thinking, Binary Search, Fractional Knapsack, and Much More :)"
 tags: [ "IT2900", "Course Notes" ]
 description: "Reflections on driving action, accountability, and effective leadership techniques."
-pubDate: 2025-10-29
+pubDate: 2025-10-28
 ---

 The theme of this week’s lecture is about *Driving Action and Accountability*.
-We learned how leaders can turn plans into execution by delegating effectively, maintaining accountability, and using structured methods to ensure consistent team performance. <!--truncate--> If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900) where I share my responses to the weekly assignments of this course.
+We learned how leaders can turn plans into execution by delegating effectively, maintaining accountability, and using structured methods to ensure consistent team performance.
+If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900) where I share my responses to the weekly assignments of this course.

 The previous week’s blog post was titled ["Courage Can Be Reduced to Stupidity in Polynomial Time"](/it2900-week10-reflections/) You can take a look if you later find this article interesting.